cnlohr/mini-rv32ima/README.md

 If you want to play with the bare metal system, see below, or if you have the toolchain installed, just:
  * `make testbare`

+If you just want to play emdoom, and use the prebuilt image:
+ * On Windows, run `windows\winrundoom.ps1`
+ * On Linux, `cd mini-rv32ima`, and type `make testdoom`

 ## Questions?
  * Why not rv64?
    * Because then I can't run it as easily in a pixel shader if I ever hope to.